drupal-modules/dtools/wsod/README.txt

 TIPS:
-- To check your WSOD for specified path in emergency mode: just try to add ?path argument into your URL (Example: wsod_emergency.php?path=forum)
+- To check your WSOD for specified path in emergency mode: just try to add ?q argument into your URL (Example: wsod_emergency.php?q=forum)

 FAQ:
 1. I've got Fatal error: Call to undefined function wsod_check_wsod()?